 They, too, accept no responsibility for what the user posts to, or omits from, their profile.
 They highlight four principles of their policy on the main page that all basically boil down to one key concept: the USER is responsible for checking his or her privacy settings and the USER must make changes to default settings as appropriate.
 Facebook does not take responsibility for information provided by the User.

 Like MySpace, Facebook does not collect information about children under the age of 13.
 Their statement is a little more explicit than MySpace in stating “If you are under age 13, please do not attempt to register for Facebook or provide any personal information about yourself to us.
 If we learn that we have collected personal information from a child under age 13, we will delete that information as quickly as possible.
-If you believe that we might have any information from a child under age 13, please contact us through this help page.”
+If you believe that we might have any information from a child under age 13, please contact us through this.”

 There are some nice community resources about being safe in social spaces, and this video on Facebook safety is worth reviewing with your children: